OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/course.md

 ### Session 3

+* Creating static web site on GitHub pages.
+* Create repository for GitHub pages.
-* Git on the command line, push.
+* Git on the command line: clone, status, diff, add, commit, push.
 * Markdown.

+* Creating your first coding project
+* Create local folder
+* git init
-* Creating static web site on GitHub pages.
+* Create empty repository on GitHub
+* git push

 ### Session 4

+* Open issue (on the repo of other team-members)
+*

 ## Other